- Rosacea is a chronic skin disorder characterized by facial flushing and visible blood vessels

 - Treatments are noninvasive but may involve some social downtime

-- On average, it takes three to five rosacea treatment sessions to achieve the best results.
+- On average, it takes 3–6 treatments to achieve optimal results

 How Does IPL Work to Treat Rosacea?

 While rosacea can not be completely cured, it can be effectively controlled with IPL.
 The intense pulses of light increases the temperature of oxyhemoglobin in the blood which destroys damaged capillaries near the surface of the skin.
 It also causes visible blood vessels to constrict and shrink.

 Both actions work together to reduce the appearance of redness and irritation caused by rosacea.
 This in turn reduces pimples and bumps, and calms the irritation and itchiness which often accompanies this skin disorder.

 How does it feel?